kgateway-dev/kgateway.io/content/docs/integrations/argo.md

    {{% /tab %}}
    {{< /tabs >}}

-Congratulations, you successfully rolled out a new version of your app without downtime by using the HTTP gateway that is managed by Gloo Gateway v2.
+Congratulations, you successfully rolled out a new version of your app without downtime by using the HTTP gateway that is managed by {{< reuse "docs/snippets/product-name.md" >}} v2.
 After a rollout, you typically perform tasks such as the following:

 - **Testing**: Conduct thorough testing of your app to ensure that it functions correctly after the rollout.
 - **Monitoring**: Monitor your application to detect any issues that may arise after the rollout.